-The upper age limit for the self-completion modules was increased from 59 to 74 years from the start of the survey year in April 2017; testing of removing the upper age limit showed that willingness to answer the self-completion module declined as age increased, with the proportion of people completing the modules decreasing significantly for those aged 75 years and over.
+The upper age limit for the self-completion modules was increased from 59 to 74 years from the start of the survey year in April 2017; testing in relation to removing the upper age limit showed that willingness to answer the self-completion module declined as age increased, with the proportion of people completing the modules decreasing significantly for those aged 75 years and over.

 The Crime Survey for England and Wales (CSEW) was designed as a victimisation survey to measure the number of victims of crime in the population.
 It has also been used to measure the number of times a person is a victim of crime and hence the number of crimes experienced by adults living in households in England and Wales.
 Producing such an estimate of incidents of crime is unproblematic for most crime types as the number of repeat victimisations suffered by an individual is usually small and easily recalled.
 For example, it is unlikely victims will not be able to remember the number of times their car was stolen or their house broken into in the previous 12 months.
 However, for certain crime types, such as violence in a domestic setting, the victim may suffer repeat victimisation with a frequency that is difficult to quantify over a 12-month period.
 High order repeat victimisation presents considerable challenges for the CSEW as only a relatively small number of victims yield a high number of victimisations.